Jaguar Cars: Plants

 From 1922 the Swallow Sidecar company (SSC) was located in Blackpool.
 The company moved to Holbrook Lane, Coventry in 1928 when demand for the Austin Swallow became too great for the factory's capacity.
 The company started using the Jaguar name whilst based in Holbrooks Lane.

 In 1951, having outgrown the original Coventry site they moved to Browns Lane, which had been a wartime "shadow factory" run by The Daimler Company.
 The Browns Lane plant ceased trim and final operations in 2005, the X350 XJ having already moved to Castle Bromwich two years prior, with the XK and S-Type following.
 The Browns Lane plant, which continued producing veneer trim for a while and housed the Jaguar Daimler Heritage centre until it moved to the British Motor Museum site, has now been demolished and is being redeveloped.

-Jaguar acquired the Whitley engineering centre from Peugeot in 1986; which had originally been part of Chrysler Europe which the French firm had owned since the late 1970s.
+Jaguar acquired the Whitley engineering centre from Peugeot in 1986, the facility having been part of Chrysler Europe which the French firm had owned since the late 1970s.
 The decision to offload the site to Jaguar came as Peugeot discontinued the Talbot brand for passenger cars.
 In 2016, Jaguar also moved into part of the old Peugeot/Chrysler/Rootes site in Ryton-on-Dunsmore which closed a decade earlier – this now is the home of Jaguar Land Rover's classic restoration operation.

 Jaguar's Radford plant, originally a Daimler bus plant but later a Jaguar engine and axle plant, was closed by Ford in 1997 when it moved all Jaguar engine production to its Bridgend facility.

 In 2000, Ford turned its Halewood plant over to Jaguar following the discontinuation of its long running Escort that year for Jaguar's new X-Type model.
 It was later joined by the second-generation Land Rover Freelander 2, from 2007.
 Jaguars ceased being produced at Halewood in 2009 following the discontinuation of the X-Type; Halewood now becoming a Land Rover-only plant.

 Since Jaguar Land Rover was formed following the merger of Jaguar Cars with Land Rover, facilities have been shared across several JLR sites, most of which are used for work on both the Jaguar and Land Rover brands.

-Current cars
+Current car

+F-Pace

+The F-Pace is a compact luxury crossover SUV – the first SUV from Jaguar.
+It was unveiled at the International Motor Show Germany in Frankfurt in September 2015.
+The F-Pace will remain in production until early 2026, ahead of the brand's electric relaunch.

+Car models discontinued in 2024

+With the exception of the F-Pace, Jaguar has ceased production of all internal combustion cars as of December 2024.